 Because of growing enrollment, state-mandated class size requirements, and not enough classrooms, some schools lack space.
 When the maximum number of students per grade level is reached and if the campus has a vacant classroom, a new teacher may be added.
 However, because of the disruption of classes, the decision may be made to close a campus and not add classes for the remainder of the year.
 When this decision is made, newly enrolling students will be transferred to a nearby Cluster School, Northside provides student transportation to Cluster schools.
 It is therefore important that currently enrolled students re-register for the following year by the deadline determined by the school.
-Transfers usually affect only new students not returning students unless the returning students do not attend the first day of school of the new fall term.
+Transfers usually affect only new students not returning students unless the returning students do not return pre-registration materials by the April deadline or unless the returning students do not attend the first day of school of the new fall term.
 As enrollment stabilizes during the first week of school and vacancies occur, transferred students have the option to return to their home campus.
 Transfer date determines priority for return.